 Years later, I bought a copy of the English translation made by Ma.
 Soledad Lacson-Locsin.
 And now, I also have Leon Ma.
 Guerrero's English version.
 There's another English translation made by Penguin Random House for it's World Classics collection.
 It was translated by Harold Augenbraum.

 |Jose Rizal's Noli Me Tangere|

 I would love to read the novel in its original Spanish.
-Maybe I'll ask help from my brother since he's studying Spanish at Instituto de Cervantes.
+Maybe I'll ask for help from my brother since he's studying Spanish at Instituto de Cervantes.

 With each version and reading, I always discover new things.
 And along with it, my understanding of the messages that Rizal integrated with his words.
 It's a beautiful novel that has been relegated as a textbook.
-A required reading in order to pass Third-year High School Filipino class or the Rizal course in College, our perception of the novel clouded the literary value of the Noli Me Tangere.
+Required reading in order to pass Third-year High School Filipino class or the Rizal course in College, our perception of the novel clouded the literary value of the Noli Me Tangere.